Order Types

 Retail traders believe a Stop Loss is an impenetrable barrier.
 "If my Stop Loss is at 1.1000, I cannot lose more than my calculated risk."
 This is a fundamental misunderstanding of server mechanics.

 A Stop Loss is mathematically a Stop Order that automatically converts into a Market Order the millisecond the price touches it.
+Your actual exit price is entirely dependent on the liquidity and execution latency of your specific broker, which is why studying Broker Intelligence is far more critical than simply memorizing chart patterns.

 The Slippage Nightmare